soapia/kwk-level-2-jquery-ajax-mini-project-teacher-l2/README.md

 ##### HTML

 Take a moment to familiarize yourself with the provided `index.html` file.
-In addition to already importing jQuery as well as our stylesheet (`index.css`) and script (`index.js`), all of the basic HTML has been provided.
+In addition to already importing jQuery, as well as our stylesheet (`index.css`) and script (`index.js`), all of the basic HTML has been provided.
 If you open your `index.html` file in Chrome now, you should see a minimally framed page.

 Pay particular attention to the `#search` div, as well as the `#gallery` div.
 These will be the two DOM elements our code in `index.js` interacts with.